seoyounglee001/seoyounglee001.github.io/_pages/about.md

 </style>

 Hi!
 My name is Seo-young Lee and I am a postdoctoral researcher at A.J.
 Drexel Autism Institute.
 I worked as a Senior User Experience (UX) Manager at Samsung Life Insurance.
-Also, I completed Ph.D. in Human-Centered Design and B.A. in Communication from Cornell University.
+Also, I completed a Ph.D. in Human-Centered Design and B.A. in Communication at Cornell University.

 My research examines how technologies (especially AI) shape human collaboration and decision-making in healthcare.
-I also study how human-centered technologies can empower underserved populations, particularly autistic individuals, by examining their interactions with technology within broader social ecosystems.
+I also study how human-centered technologies can empower underserved populations, particularly autistic children, by examining their interactions with technology within broader social ecosystems.

-For research collaborations or other academic opportunities, please feel free to reach out to me at **anneseoyoung.lee@gmail.com.**
+For research collaborations or other academic opportunities, please feel free to reach out to me at **seoyoung.lee410@gmail.com**